Upstate Crime Analysis Center

 Support our mission to train the next generation of crime analysts and strengthen public safety with a one-time or recurring tax-deductible gift.

 The UCAC serves as a training hub for crime analysis.
-Our online programs are designed to equip students with the tools and strategies needed to identify crime patterns, support evidence-based policing decisions, and begin an early career in this in-demand field.
+Our online programs help students and professionals build the tools and strategies needed to identify crime patterns, support evidence-based policing decisions, and begin or advance a career in this growing field.

 • Gain hands-on experience with real crime data